CallMeAtomfried/autoreactbot/README.md

 It waits for specific triggers and sends a message.
 Allows for multiple responses that get choosen form at random.

+Put your bot token in the config file else this wont respond to anyone

 # Commands:

 To add a trigger: